-William W. Hobert (WH) Director since: 2015 Age: 53
+William W. Hobert (WH)

 Mr. Hobert founded WH Trading, LLC, a proprietary options and futures trading firm, in 1998.
 WH Trading serves as a market maker and liquidity provider in numerous asset classes at CME in both its open outcry and electronically traded markets.
 From 1988 to 1994, Mr. Hobert worked for Cooper-Neff and Associates as an FX options market maker on the floor of CME and in over-the-counter markets.
 In 1994, he founded Hobert Trading Inc. which is currently a member of WH Trading, LLC.